smoawad66/3d-car-game-glut/README.md

 - Simple car model with basic controls.
 - Randomly generated obstacles and rewards for added challenge.
 - Score tracking system to keep track of player performance.
+- Lighting & textures.
+- Sounds to enhance the experience.

 ## Installation